FREQUENTLY ASKED QUESTIONS

 Our fees fluctuate depending on the size of our current database of Family-Match Profiles and the ease with which families may be matched.
-Most families with be matched with between 1-3 other families for a nominal administrative fee of between $5-$25 (as of December 2016).
+Most families are matched with between 1-3 other families for a nominal administrative fee of $25-$50 (as of March 2018).

 What happens after the match/introduction?